GNU-Ymir/Documentations/primitives/types.md

 }
 ```

-The tuple t, is a single element, and can be passed as function
+The tuple `t`, is a single element, and can be passed as a function
 parameter or as a return value of a function.
-It also can be
+It can also be
-destructured, in order to retreive the values of its composing
+destructured, in order to retrieve the values of its component
 elements.
-There is three ways to do that, the first one is by using the
+There are three ways to do this, the first one is to use the
-dot operator **`.`**, and an integer compile time known value.
+dot operator **`.`**, and an integer whose value is known at
+compilation time.

 ```ymir
 import std::io;